-- (a) On 29 March 2019, the authorised share capital of the Company was increased from HK\$380,000 divided into 38,000,000 shares of HK\$0.01 each to HK\$100,000,000 divided into 10,000,000 shares of HK\$0.01 each by creation of an additional 9,962,000,000 shares, ranking pari passu in all respects with the then existing shares. - (b) Subsequent to the year end, on 2 May 2019, pursuant to the capitalisation issue approved on 29 March 2019, the Company issued a total number of additional 299,999,900 shares to Essential Strategy and Expert Wisdom, credited as fully paid, by way of capitalisation of HK\$2,999,999 standing to the credit of the Company's share premium account.
-On the same date, the Company issued a total of 100,000,000 shares by way of public offer and placing at a price of HK\$0.53 each and successfully listed its share on GEM of the Stock Exchange of Hong Kong Limited.
-The net proceeds after deducting underwriting fee and related expense were approximately HK\$17,500,000.
+(a) On 2 May 2019, pursuant to the capitalisation issue approved on 29 March 2019, the Company issued a total number of additional 299,999,900 shares to Essential Strategy Investments Limited and Expert Wisdom Holdings Limited, credited as fully paid, by way of capitalisation of HK\$2,999,999 standing to the credit of the Company's share premium account.
+On the same date, the Company issued a total of 100,000,000 shares by way of public offer and placing at a price of HK\$0.53 each for a total consideration of HK\$38,992,000, net of share issuing expenses, and successfully listed its shares on GEM of the Stock Exchange of Hong Kong Limited.